SteeltoeOSS/Documentation/docs/3-connectors/microsoft-sql-server.md

 This connector simplifies using Microsoft SQL Server in an application running on Cloud Foundry.
 The connector is built to work with `System.Data.SqlClient` and provides additional extension methods for using Entity Framework.

-This connector provides a `IHealthContributor` which you can use in conjunction with the [Steeltoe Management Health](https://steeltoe.io/docs/steeltoe-management/#1-2-3-health) check endpoint.
-See the [Using Health Contributors](#using-health-contributors) section for details on how to make use of it.
+This connector provides a `IHealthContributor` which you can use in conjunction with the [Steeltoe Management Health](/docs/7-management/6-%252fhealth) check endpoint.

-The source code for this connector can be found [here](https://github.com/SteeltoeOSS/Connectors).

 ## Usage